Nardus/nardusmollentze.com/content/media_coverage/journals.md

   title = "The first step in the success or failure of emerging pathogens" url = "https://doi.org/10.1073/pnas.2020709117" date_start = "2020-11-13"
-  description = "Commentary piece by Ryan Easterday on our [meta-analysis of cross-species index infections](../publication/2020/rabies_infection_dynamics)."
+  description = "Commentary on our [meta-analysis of cross-species index infections](../publication/2020/rabies_infection_dynamics)."

 [[item]]